wesplitbot/wesplitbot.github.io/_pages/List-expenses.md

   - wiki/List-expenses.html
 ---

-To list the expenses done write the command `/list_expenses`.
+1. Write the command `/list_expenses` to list the expenses.

-The first view contains only the last expense done.
+2. The first view contains only the last expense done.

-With the inline button "Show more" you can view all the expenses.
+3. With the inline button "Show more" you can view all the expenses.

-In the second view you can press the button "Show less" to shrink the message to the original one.
+In this view you can press the button "Show less" to shrink the message to the original one.

 Visit [Wiki](..) for more info on using the bot.